mikesmiley/parse-interval/README.md

 Parse time intervals of the form DD.HH:MM:SS.FFFFFFFFF

 The days and fractional second fields are optional.
-Fractional seconds can be from 1 to 9 digit accuracy.
+Fractional seconds can range from 1 to 9 digit accuracy.

 ## Installation